 HEPA filters with carbon filtration help remove:

 - Dirt particles

 By eliminating pollutants and contaminants from your indoor air, HVAC systems can help enhance the indoor air quality in your home.
-Professional installation and annual maintenance is also crucial for them to be efficient.
+Professional installation and annual maintenance is also critical for them to be effective.